$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Automorphic theory of Hilbert cusp forms

-yielding an isomorphism of sheaves and their cohomology groups.
+We will denote by $\cV_K$ (or $\cV$ if $K$ is clear from the context) the corresponding sheaf of locally constant sections on $Y_K$ and will consider the usual (resp. compactly supported) cohomology groups $\rH^{i}(Y_K,\cV)$ (resp. $\rH_c^{i}(Y_K,\cV) $).
 Although we use the same notation for both constructions, it will be generally clear from the context which one applies and otherwise we will name it explicitly.
+When the actions of $G(\Q)$ and $K$ on $V$ extend compatibly into a left action of $G(\A)$, the two resulting local systems are isomorphic by $(g,v)\mapsto (g,g^{-1}\cdot v)$, yielding an isomorphism of sheaves and their cohomology groups, thus justifying the abuse of notation.